-With its reliable event notification features and scalable in-memory performance, Pivotal’s GemFire flexibility can accommodate a range of design options that specifically solve data challenges that can emerge with a microservices architecture.
-Its integrations with Spring, the de facto framework for microservices, make it ideal for developers.
+With its scalable, in-memory performance, Pivotal Cloud Cache can accommodate a range of design options that specifically solve data challenges that can emerge with a microservices architecture.

 This free white paper covers key areas of consideration for data layer decisions in microservices architecture.
-Read about:
+Read about how: